-Access to HE
+Access to Higher Education

-Yes.
 Access to HE courses have been designed and developed with the support of universities.
-The Diploma qualifies for UCAS tariff points that are comparable to the tariff points for three A levels.
+The Diploma will give you UCAS tariff points comparable to three A levels.

 What entry qualifications do I need?

 There are no standard entry qualifications for Access courses with each programme having its own requirements.
-All programmes look for GCSEs in maths and English at Grade 4, but if you don’t have these qualifications you should still apply, because equivalent qualifications, skills and experience may be accepted.
+All programmes look for GCSEs in Maths and English at Grade 4 or above but if you don’t have these qualifications equivalent qualifications, skills and experience may be accepted.
 Southwark College also offers courses in Maths and English to help you progress.